Queer Residency Seyðisfjörður — KIN MAKING

 - Applications are welcomed by all artists and activists from the LGBTQIA+ community that wish to deepen their practice within a collective living environment

-- In each programme we have 6-7 artists - you can apply as an individual or as a duo
+- In each programme we have 6-7 artists

 - The programme is hosted by Ra Tack (they/them), Ju Canon (they/he) and Bella Podpadec (they/them)